yury-herlovich/github-actions/README.md

 # CD Testing

 ### Development
-`Master` is a main development branch.
-All push events to the master branch trigger staging CD (`.github/workflows/staging.yml`)
+`Master` is the main development branch.
+All push events to the master branch will trigger staging CD (`.github/workflows/staging.yml`)

 ### Release
-`Release` is a main release branch.
-Only pushing a new tag triggers release CD (`.github/workflows/release.yml`)
+`Release` is the main release branch.
+Only pushing a new tag will trigger release CD (`.github/workflows/release.yml`)

 ### Manual deployment
-Release can be triggered manual through `Manual Release CD` workflow with any version (tag) (`.github/workflows/manual.yml`)
+Release can be started manually via the `Manual CD` workflow with any version (tag) (`.github/workflows/manual.yml`)

 ## Examples